One way to check the level of service is to ask consumers for feedback.

 We can only guess, whether irrelevancy is caused by the fact, that recruiters don’t read candidates’ profiles, and whether they simply don’t understand anything there.

-Gap between needs of the team and job description
+The gap between the needs of the team and job description

 It’s time to add another point.
 Only 19% of candidates have never faced a situation, when the vacancy description stands in sharp contrast to actual reality: